-The flow reductions shown above apply to the West Fork Wallowa River between the Project tailrace and the confluence with the East Fork Wallowa River, a distance of approximately 1,200 meters.
+The flow reductions shown above will apply to the West Fork Wallowa River between the realigned Project tailrace and the confluence with the East Fork Wallowa River, a distance of approximately 1,200 meters.
 The West Fork Wallowa River is a high energy, high velocity river and substrate in this section is dominated by large boulders and cobble.
 As noted above, Powerhouse flows (up to 16 cfs) make up about 30 percent on average of the total flow of the West Fork Wallowa River during the late summer period.
-While bull trout use of the West Fork Wallowa River is largely unknown (Jim Harbeck, Nez Perce
+While bull trout use of the West Fork Wallowa River is largely unknown (Jim Harbeck, Nez Perce Tribe, pers. comm., September 24, 2013), average and seasonal flow reduction noted above is not expected to reduce habitat availability for kokanee or bull trout within this reach.

-Tribe, pers. comm., September 24, 2013), flow reduction resulting from the tailrace reroute will reduce habitat availability for kokanee, and potentially bull trout, within this reach.
-In addition, the reroute would effectively remove 300 meters of available fish habitat in the tailrace itself (between the powerhouse and West Fork Wallowa River).
+The proposed tailrace realignment and velocity barrier to be constructed at the terminus of the realigned tailrace would effectively remove 300 meters of available fish habitat in the tailrace itself (between the powerhouse and West Fork Wallowa River).
 While the existing tailrace channel is assumed to provide cold water refugia for bull trout during the summer months, it presents the significant risk of fish stranding and subsequent desiccation due to unit trips that result in the penstock headgate closing (PacifiCorp 2013c).
-PacifiCorp believes the risk of stranding ESA listed bull trout outweighs the benefit of existing habitat conditions in the current tailrace, and within the West Fork Wallowa River between the tailrace and East Fork Wallowa River confluence.
-As noted above, the USFWS expressed support for the tailrace reroute during the June 2013 site visit (PacifiCorp 2013f).
+PacifiCorp believes the risk of stranding ESA listed bull trout outweighs the benefit of existing habitat conditions in the current tailrace.